 At the CMM we have acquired a Zeiss Xbeam 550 FIB-SEM and a Zeiss Gemini 450 SEM for volume EM projects.
 For correlative microscopy we have a Zeiss LSM upright microscope equipped with an AiryScan detector.
 We also have a full suite of EM preparation equipment including a Leica high-pressure freezer and freeze-substitution device and an RMC Boeckeler ATUMtome.
 We have access to TEM microscopes, which we share with the EML core laboratory.

 We have developed protocols to render challenging samples amenable to volume EM imaging.
-Most recently, we have adapted high-pressure freezing (HPF) and quick freeze substitution (QFS) protocols to trap architectural intermediates in the rapidly developing C. elegans embryo (Rahman et al 2020).
+Most recently, we have adapted high-pressure freezing (HPF) and quick freeze substitution (QFS) protocols to trap architectural intermediates in the rapidly developing C. elegans embryo (Rahman MM et al 2020, Chang YI et al 2021).
+We have recently acquired instrumentation to allow quick and consistent processing of larger tissue samples.